 On startup, the application checks the OpenGL version and chooses between software and hardware rendering.
-To determine which rendering method is being used, open the Help menu and choose the System Info item.
+To determine which rendering method is being used, open themenu and choose the item.

 The requirements for Linux are embedded within their respective packages.
 Use the platform specific tool (for example, yum or apt) to install the package and their dependencies.